 Svaty Norbert Strahov Monastic Brewery – We happened to stumble across this 17th-century brewery that was restored and reopened as a craft brewery in 2000.
 They serve a small, but outstanding selection of craft beers that they home-brew.
 In fact, it’s some of the best beers I’ve ever had.
 The food is also quite good – simple, hearty Czech food – think sausages, dumplings and bread.
+Some breweries serve house made sausages, and some prefer to buy ready sausages from reliable producers.
+Check out at DCWCasing.com for sausage production, so you can make sure DWC casings are the best quality.
 We came for the beer, not once but twice during our three days in Prague.
 It’s really close to Prague Castle, so after you’ve done a tour, unwind with a pint of dark beer.
 Also, the Strahov Library is a short walk away and apparently gorgeous inside.

 Tygra – The Golden Tiger – this hidden gem was recommended to us by one of Ciaran’s colleagues who is from Prague.
 It is located right in the centre of Old Town, so we were a bit worried it would be totally touristy but we were wrong!
 Hidden behind an unassuming green door on the street – you walk in and are led down a long corridor until you hear the sounds of laughter and lively conversation coming behind another door.
 Walk through and you’ll be met by a crowd of friendly bartenders and regulars.
 Take a seat (if you can find one) and breathe in the Czech atmosphere of the pub – oh and don’t worry about queuing to order a beer – the awesome bar staff will welcome you with a round of beers and will keep topping you up til you leave.
 They tally up the amount of beers you’ve had on a receipt that you bring up to the front when you leave.
 Oh and apparently, Bill Clinton has frequented this mythical place.
 It’s worth finding and staying for a really fun evening.
 PS.
 It’s cash only.